Casa Corcovado Jungle Lodge

 Off the beaten track - accessible only by boat and has a pristine wildlife experience

-Wonderful all-inclusive packages including all meals and nature-based activities - snorkeling, nature hikes, trekking to jungle waterfalls, kayaking, bird watching...
+Wonderful all-inclusive packages including all meals and nature-based activities - snorkelling, nature hikes, trekking to jungle waterfalls, kayaking, bird watching...

-Conveniently offshore lies Caño Island fringed by coral reefs – excellent snorkeling and scuba diving opportunities
+Conveniently offshore lies Caño Island fringed by coral reefs – excellent snorkelling and scuba diving opportunities

 A good choice for families - interconnecting rooms are available

-Call us on 858 345 1763 to start planning your vacation to Casa Corcovado Jungle Lodge or take a look at our itineraries to Osa Peninsula
+Call us on to start planning your holiday to Casa Corcovado Jungle Lodge or take a look at our itineraries to Costa Rica

 This unique lodge was carefully designed and built by an American naturalist with twenty years of local experience, and offers the closest accommodation to the Corcovado National Park.
 Thirteen separate ecosystems within the National Park provide some of the most bio-diverse lowland rainforest in the world and boast numerous species of trees, birds and mammals.
 National Geographic has called it "the most biologically intense place on earth".
 Here you are likely to see monkeys, agoutis, amphibians, scarlet macaws and if you’re lucky tapir, anteaters and wild cats: ocelots, jaguars and pumas live in the National Park.